 Air plants grow in Spanish moss, ball moss, broad needle leaf, Bartram’s air plant, Chinese evergreen, peace lily, snake plant, and weeping fig.

 Air plant care is easy for all species.
-They require three things: light, air circulation, and water.
-First of all, keep in mind that air plants like bright but filtered light so keep out of direct sunlight most of the time.
+The plants require three things: light, air circulation, and water.
+First, air plants like filtered natural light.
+You’ll need to protect them from direct sunlight.
+During colder months, the plant species enjoy direct sunlight.

 Brass Ball Air Plant Holder